Sub-IoT/Sub-IoT-Stack/docs/_docs/hardware.md

 The [EFM32GG_STK3700](https://www.silabs.com/products/mcu/lowpower/Pages/efm32gg-stk3700.aspx) is a devkit for the SiLabs Giant Gecko MCU.
 An advantage is that a JLink programmer is already included on the board, making this is a cheap option (currently around 25 euro!).
 A disadvantage of this platform is that you need to attach an external radio.
 We designed a CC1101-based module which can be plugged in the expansion port of the devkit, see below for the schematics.

-## EFM32HG_STK3400
-The [EFM32HG_STK3400](https://www.silabs.com/products/mcu/32-bit/Pages/efm32hg-stk3400.aspx) is very similar to the STK3700 but instead has a Cortex-M0+ instead of Cortex-M3 and a more capable LCD screen.
-The same CC1101 module as used for the STK3700 can be plugged into the expansion header.

 ## CC1101 RF module for Gecko devkits